-All kinds of jewelry need some kind of upkeep, but resin jewelry needs it own special care.
+All kinds of jewelry need some kind of upkeep, but resin jewelry needs its own special care.
 In comparison to metals strengthened for use in jewelry, resin is a relatively soft substance easy to scratch and sensitive to chemicals.
-To make your resin jewelry long-lasting and to keep it in top condition for as long as possible I have some tips and tricks for you.
+To make your resin jewelry long-lasting and to keep it in top condition for as long as possible, I have some tips and tricks for you.

 Now, these aren’t rules so much as tips and do-them-as-often -as-you-can recommendations.
 I’m definitely not perfect and forget to take care of my jewelry properly—but, if we could all follow these rules all the time our jewelry would last a loooooong time (especially if the jewelry is high quality in the first place).

 Of course, regular jewelry care for metal jewelry applies to resin jewelry because it's often on a metal chain or in a metal bezel.
 Things like removing your jewelry when:

 Avoiding these things helps prevent and slow down metal tarnish, which happens to all metals over time.
 So, water doesn't have a negative effect on resin, but it does encourage tarnish on metal.

 But, beyond regular care there are some special requirements and emphasis on different things (storing in a dark place is IMPORTANT for resin jewelry!).

 So to start, let's talk things to avoid.